 "SOUTH BRENT, a parish in the hundred of Brent-cum-Wrington, in the county of Somerset, 6 miles to the S.W. of Axbridge.
 Weston-super-Mare is its post town.
 It lies near the coast of the Bristol Channel, on the Bristol and Exeter railway, and contains the hamlet of Week, or Wick.
 Brent Knoll [see East Brent] rises to the N. of the village The manor was formerly held by the Abbot of Glastonbury.
 The living is a vicarage* in the diocese of Bath and Wells, of the annual value of £548, in the patronage of the Archdeacon of Wells.
 The church, which is dedicated to St. Michael, stands on a pleasant hill, and contains some Norman traces and a monument to one of the Somersets, to whom Henry VIII. gave the manor.
 Some of the ancient benches are adorned with curious carvings.
 There is a chapel for Wesleyan Methodists, and some charitable endowments, producing £8 a year.
 Part of the parish consists of fine pasture land."
 From The National Gazetteer of Great Britain and Ireland (1868) Transcribed by Colin Hinson © 2003

+You can see the administrative areas in which South Brent / Brent Knoll has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference ST335508 (Lat/Lon: 51.252461, -2.954807), South Brent / Brent Knoll which are provided by:

 - Google Maps

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)